escopecz/docker-compose-mautic/README.md

 basic-mautic_web-1      basic-mautic_web      "/entrypoint.sh apac…"   mautic_web      40 minutes ago   Up 40 minutes (healthy)   0.0.0.0:8001->80/tcp, :::8001->80/tcp
 basic-mautic_worker-1   basic-mautic_worker   "/entrypoint.sh apac…"   mautic_worker   40 minutes ago   Up 27 minutes             80/tcp
 ```

+### Getting the deploy script logs

+If there is a problem with the deployment, you can see it in the logs that are being downloaded and attached to each Github Action job as an artifact.
+So you can see how the deployment went without logging into the server.
+Just go to the summary of the job you are interested in and download the `setup-dc-log` artifact for inspection.

 ### Getting the container logs